SANGSEOSEO/philosophy_datascience/02.Python programming/practical-python/Notes/02_데이터로 작업하기/05_Collections.md

 # 2.5 collections module

-The `collections` module provides a number of usefule objects for data handling.
+The `collections` module provides a number of useful objects for data handling.

 This part briefly introduces some of these features.